Spinel: Color and Magnetism

 2.49ct., Weak, SI 69

-Increasing concentrations of both ferric iron (Fe3+) and ferrous iron (Fe2+) co-jointly leads to purer blue color (D'Ippolito et al., 2015).
-This also results in stronger magnetism.
-The purer-blue Spinel shown below (left) has 3 times the magnetic susceptibility as the gray-blue gem (right).
-The gray-blue gem on the right has lower total iron content and presumably a higher percentage of Fe2+ (gray color) relative to Fe3+ (higher magnetic susceptibility).
+Increasing concentrations of both ferric iron (Fe3+) and ferrous iron (Fe2+) results in stronger magnetism.
+The purer-blue Spinel shown below (left) has 3 times the magnetic susceptibility as the gray-blue gem (right), an indication that increased gray color from iron does not necessarily correspond to greater magnetic susceptibility as might be expected.
+The blue gem on the left has higher total iron content, and the stronger blue color suggests higher cobalt content.

 Medium Blue Spinel, Sri Lanka